also known as: Lipcse (HU), Lipča (CZ), Lipsha (RU), Yiddish (Yid)

 Other spellings/names for Lypcha are Lipša, Lipcha, Lipse, Lipshe and Lyptscha.

-Lypcha is located about 7 miles NE of Khust (Huszt).
+Lypcha is located about seven miles northeast of Khust (Huszt).

 Jews probably settled in Lypcha in the mid-18th century.

 In 1768, the Jewish population was 12 and in 1830, the Jewish population had increased to 86 and by 1880, the Jewish population had increased to 260 (of a total population of 1,948).

 By 1921, during the Czechoslovakian period, the Jewish population rose to 515.
 A number of Jews were engaged in agriculture/farming, 17 families in trade, 12 families in crafts and owned the local flour mill.
 The Zionists and Agudat Israel comprised the main Jewish parties.

 With the Hungarian occupation of Lypcha in March, 1939, Jews were persecuted and pushed out of their occupations.
 In 1940-41, dozens of Jews from Lypcha were drafted into forced labor battalions and others were drafted for service on the Eastern front, where most died.